ev-map/EVMap/README.md

 Sponsors
 --------

-Many users currently support the development EVMap with their donations.
+Many users currently support the development of EVMap with their donations.
 You can find more information on the [Donate page](https://ev-map.app/donate/) on the EVMap website.

 <a href="https://www.jawg.io"><img src="https://www.jawg.io/static/Blue@10x-9cdc4596e4e59acbd9ead55e9c28613e.png" alt="JawgMaps" height="38"/></a><br>